arashabadi/patog/README.md

 #### Learn R programming for FREE:
 - [Hands-On Programming with R](https://rstudio-education.github.io/hopr/)

-_This is the website for “Hands-On Programming with R”.
+_This is the website for "Hands-On Programming with R".
 This book will teach you how to program in R, with hands-on examples.
 He wrote it for non-programmers to provide a friendly introduction to the R language._

 - [R for Data Science (1e)](https://r4ds.had.co.nz/)

-_This is the website for the first edition of “R for Data Science”, published January 2017._
+_This is the website for the first edition of "R for Data Science", published January 2017._

 - [R for Data Science (2e)](https://r4ds.hadley.nz/)

-_This is the website for the work-in-progress 2nd edition of “R for Data Science”.
-This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it and visualize._
+_This is the website for the work-in-progress 2nd edition of "R for Data Science".
+This book will teach you how to do data science with R: You'll learn how to get your data into R, get it into the most useful structure, transform it and visualize._

 - [Advanced R (1e)](http://adv-r.had.co.nz/)

-_This is the companion website for “Advanced R”, a book in Chapman & Hall’s R Series.
+_This is the companion website for "Advanced R", a book in Chapman & Hall's R Series.
 The book is designed primarily for R users who want to improve their programming skills and understanding of the language._

 - [Advanced R (2e)](https://adv-r.hadley.nz/)

-_This is the website for 2nd edition of “Advanced R”, a book in Chapman & Hall’s R Series.
+_This is the website for 2nd edition of "Advanced R", a book in Chapman & Hall's R Series.
 The book is designed primarily for R users who want to improve their programming skills and understanding of the language._

 - [ggplot2: Elegant Graphics for Data Analysis (3e)](https://ggplot2-book.org/)

-_This is the on-line version of work-in-progress 3rd edition of “ggplot2: elegant graphics for data analysis” published by Springer._
+_This is the on-line version of work-in-progress 3rd edition of "ggplot2: elegant graphics for data analysis" published by Springer._

 - [R Cookbook, 2nd Edition](https://rc2e.com/)